-- 91. Torque the steering rack mounting bolts to 55 ft-lbs. - 92.
-Reinstall the steering shaft pinch bolt. - 93.
+- 94. Torque the steering rack mounting bolts to 55 ft-lbs. - 95.
+Reinstall the steering shaft pinch bolt. - 96.
 If you are using the stock steering shaft, torque the steering shaft pinch bolt to 25 ft-lbs.
-If you are using an aftermarket steering shaft, torque the steering shaft pinch bolt or set screws according to the steering shaft manufacturer's instructions. - 94.
-If using the forward-offset MM control arms, now is the time to move the swaybar forward 1" with the appropriate MM Relocation Kit (MMFSB-51). - 95.
-An adjustable outer tie-rod end style bumpsteer correction kit must be installed prior to the next step.
-We recommend a bolt-through spindle style such as the MMTR-3.
-The tapered stud type of kit will not have enough range of adjustment to correctly adjust bumpsteer with the geometry of the MM K-member. - 96.
-Place the floor jack under the control arm, and support it at a comfortable working height.
+If you are using an aftermarket steering shaft, torque the steering shaft pinch bolt or set screws according to the steering shaft manufacturer's instructions.

+- 97. If using the forward-offset MM control arms, now is the time to move the swaybar forward 1" with the appropriate MM Relocation Kit (MMFSB-50,-51). - 98.
+An adjustable outer tie-rod end style bump steer correction kit must be installed prior to the next Step.
+We recommend a bolt-through spindle style such as MM part number MMTR-1 or MMTR-3.
+The tapered stud type of kit will not have enough range of adjustment to correctly adjust bumpsteer with the geometry of the MM K-member.

+99. Place the floor jack under the control arm, and support it at a comfortable working height.
 Install the spindle onto the balljoint.
 Thread the nut on a few turns.

-97. We recommend installing MM caster/camber plates now if the car is not yet so equipped.
+100.We recommend installing MM caster/camber plates now if the car is not yet so equipped.

-98. Install a front coil-over conversion kit now if the car is not yet so equipped.
+101.Install a front coil-over conversion kit now if the car is not yet so equipped.

-- 99. Install the coil-over strut assembly into place in the caster/camber plate.
-Adjust the spacers between the upper spring perch and the caster/camber plate as per the MM Front Coil-over Kit instructions to allow for maximum bump travel. - 100.
+- 102.Install the coil-over strut assembly into place in the caster/camber plate.
+Adjust the spacers between the upper spring perch and the caster/camber plate as per the MM Front Coil-over Kit instructions to allow for maximum bump travel. - 103.
 Raise the floor jack to align the spindle to the strut.
 Install the strut bolts from the rearward side.